Welcome to Science & Technology

 About Us

-The Director of Defense Research and Engineering for Research and Technology leads the Department's work to create DoD's technology advantage.
-DDR&E (R&T) also:
+The Assistant Secretary of Defense for Science and Technology leads the Department's work to create DoD's technology advantage ASD(S&T) also:

 • Oversees the Department’s entire Science and Technology portfolio.